hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 Characteristics of the compute nodes
 ------------------------------------

-Since Leibniz is currently a homogeneous system with respect to CPU type and interconnect, it is not needed to specify the corresponding properties (see also the page on specifying resources, output files and notifications).

-However, to make it possible to write job scripts that can be used on both Hopper and Leibniz (or other VSC clusters) and to prepare for future extensions of the cluster, the following features are defined:
+To remain compatible with the typical VSC setup, a number of properties can be used in job scripts.
+However, only one is really useful in the current setup of leibniz to select the proper node type, ``mem256``.

 ============       ====================================================================================
 property           explanation
 ============       ====================================================================================
-broadwell          only use Intel processors from the Broadwell family (E5-XXXv4)
+broadwell          only use Intel processors from the Broadwell family (E5-XXXXv4)
+                   (Not needed at the moment as this is CPU type is selected automatically) ivybridge          only use Intel processors from the Ivy Bridge family (E5-XXXXv2) Not needed at the moment as there is no automatic selection of the queue for the ivybridge nodes.
+Specify ``-q hopper`` instead. gpu                only use the GPGPU nodes of Leibniz.
-                   (Not needed at the moment as this is the only CPU type) ib                 use InfiniBand interconnect
+                   Not needed at the moment as there is no automatic selection of the queue for the GPGPU nodes at the moment.
+Specify ``-q gpu`` instead. ib                 use InfiniBand interconnect
                    (Not needed at the moment as all nodes are connected to the InfiniBand interconnect) mem128             use nodes with 128 GB RAM (roughly 112 GB available).
-                   This is the majority of the nodes on Leibniz. mem256             use nodes with 256 GB RAM (roughly 240 GB available).
+                   This is the majority of the nodes on Leibniz.
+                   Requesting this as a feature ensures that you get a node with 128 GB of memory and keep the nodes with more memory available for other users who really need that feature. mem256             use nodes with 256 GB RAM (roughly 240 GB available).
                    This property is useful if you submit a batch of jobs that require more than 4 GB of RAM per processor but do not use all cores and you do not want to use a tool to